BQPP rewards independent primary care practices for providing high-quality, low-cost, and patient-centered care for Blue Cross NC members.

 We offer qualifying independent primary care practices the opportunity to participate in the BQPP.
 This allows your practice to improve the care you give Blue Cross NC members.

-Practices that meet BQPP criteria can receive a double-digit fee increase on their Evaluation and Management (E&M) and Preventive E&M codes.
+Practices that successfully achieve BQPP criteria can receive a double-digit fee increase on their Evaluation and Management (E&M) and Preventive E&M codes.
 You can see how your practice will score in our Specialty Criteria section below:

 Practices that enter the BQPP will receive:

 - Access to online Best Practice Sharing Forums.
-Learn from other BQPP participants and share ideas and lesson sin health care transformation.
+Learn from other BQPP participants and share ideas referring to health care transformation.

 Should your primary care practice apply for BQPP?

 BQPP accepts independent practices that are accountable for meeting a patient’s physical and mental health care needs.
 This includes preventive and wellness visits and acute and chronic care.
 Both large and small practices with a comprehensive care team are accepted.

 What primary care practices can apply?

 - General Practice